sodadata/docs/soda-cl/anomaly-detection.md

 - `max`: Finds the maximum value.
 - `quantile`: Calculates a specified quantile (e.g., 0.25, 0.5, 0.75).

-### Facebook Prophet Model Configuration
+### Model Configuration

 Anomaly detection uses Facebook Prophet to train the model.
 The `model` configuration allows you to specify or automatically tune the `hyperparameters` of your Facebook Prophet model.

 #### Hyperparameter Profile Configuration

-Facebook Prophet, the underlying engine for our anomaly detection model, comes with a variety of default hyperparameters.
+Facebook Prophet, the underlying engine for our anomaly detection model, comes with a variety of hyperparameters.
 These hyperparameters are critical as they influence the model's ability to accurately detect anomalies in time-series data.
 However, tuning these parameters requires a deep understanding of the model's mechanics and can be a complex task.

-Recognizing this, we have introduced a profile configuration option.
-This feature allows users to easily select from two different profiles, `coverage` and `mape`.
+Recognizing this, we have introduced several profiles with different optimization goals as convenience for you in case you do not want to or know how to set each of the model's hyperparameters a profile configuration option.
 Each profile is tailored to suit different types of time series data and anomaly detection requirements.
 The SodaCL configuration for the `coverage` profile is shown below:

 ```yaml
 checks for dim_customer: